 (Tareekh-e-Ahmadiyyat, Vol 20, Page 447-449)

-Hazrat Farzand Ali Khan Sahib’s maternal uncle, Hazrat Khan Sahib Munshi Barkat Ali Khan Sahib Shamlavi pledged allegiance in 1902.
-Similarly, Farzand Sahib’s mother and his nan also pledged allegiance in the same year.
-After a long period of research, Farzand Sahib pledged allegiance on the hand of the first khalifa in 1909.
-Even though he did Bait after everyone, he sacrificed his life for the service of Ahmadiyyat and served till the last moment of his breath.
+In 1902, Hazrat Farzand Ali Khan Sahib’s maternal uncle, Hazrat Khan Sahib Munshi Barkat Ali Khan Sahib Shamlavi, expressed his allegiance to the cause.
+Likewise, Farzand Sahib’s mother and maternal grandfather also pledged their allegiance during the same year.
+Following an extensive period of contemplation and research, Farzand Sahib himself pledged his allegiance to the first Khalifa in 1909.
+Despite being among the last individuals to undertake this commitment, he demonstrated an unwavering dedication to the service of Ahmadiyyat throughout his life, serving until his very last breath.

 (Tareekh-e-Ahmadiyyat, Vol 20, Page 454)

-After leaving the administration in 1928, Farzand Sahib devoted the remainder of his life to the Ahmadiyya movement.
-For approximately 27 years, he held significant positions in Sadr Anjuman Ahmadiyya.
-Farzand Sahib was chosen by Hazrat Musleh Maoodra to serve as the imam of London’s Masjid Fazal Mosque.
-Between 1928 and 1933 in England, he was zealously promoting the truth.
-Farzand Sahib carried out his responsibilities at Nazer-e-Amoor-e-Ama from May 1st to October 1936.
-The tasks given during this time were extremely challenging, intricate, and delicate due to the Ahrar agitation.
-He was given the opportunity to meet with senior personnel and effectively represent the community as per Hazrat Musleh Maudra’s wishes.
-He then assumed the role of Nazir Baitul Maal and put all of his skills into stabilizing the Jamaat’s financial situation.
+Following his departure from the administrative role in 1928, Farzand Sahib dedicated the remaining years of his life to the Ahmadiyya movement.
+For a span of approximately 27 years, he held prominent positions within the Sadr Anjuman Ahmadiyya.
+Hazrat Musleh Maoodra specifically appointed Farzand Sahib as the imam of Masjid Fazal Mosque in London.
+Between 1928 and 1933, during his time in England, he fervently propagated the truth with great enthusiasm.
+From May 1st to October 1936, Farzand Sahib diligently fulfilled his responsibilities at Nazer-e-Amoor-e-Ama.
+These tasks presented immense challenges, intricacies, and sensitivities due to the Ahrar agitation.
+He was granted the opportunity to engage with senior personnel and effectively represent the community in accordance with the desires of Hazrat Musleh Maudra.
+Subsequently, he assumed the role of Nazir Baitul Maal, utilizing all his skills to stabilize the Jamaat’s financial state.

 (Tareekh-e-Ahmadiyyat, Vol 20, page 449)